Krhine02/Capstone_-Work_Life_Balance/README.md

 ![Mental Health Conditions by Work Environment](mental_health_work.png)

 ## Findings
-This project found the difference in sleep quality and mental health conditions across work environments and occupations.
-After reviewing and cleaning the data, I found that project managers reported poor sleep quality more often than other occupations.
-The data also shows that most people would rather work remotely than onsite.
-However, working remotely has a higher rate of mental health condition that includes anxiety and depression.
-This finding suggests that human interaction and social connections like onsite work environment improves a person’s mental health and sleep quality.
+After reviewing and cleaning the data, there is not much difference in reported sleep quality across the seven different job titles, with project managers reporting the poorest sleep quality.
+The data also shows that remote work is the most common work environment for both age groups, but only by a small margin.
+Workers ages 41–60 had higher numbers of onsite and hybrid workers compared to the younger age group.
+The data also shows that there is not much difference in reported mental health conditions across the three work environments.
+Remote workers had the highest number of reports at 1,294, followed by onsite workers at 1,261 and hybrid workers at 1,249.
+These findings suggest that mental health concerns are present across all work environments.